Sebbybobbler/catAPI/README.md

 ### Cat API

-An API with user interface built entirely in the backend, click this link to explore various API endpoints: https://catapi-pf3j.onrender.com/
+An API with user interface built entirely in the backend.
+Built using JavaScript Express framework.

+click this link to explore various API endpoints: https://catapi-pf3j.onrender.com/

 https://catapi-pf3j.onrender.com/allcats - to get all the cats in the database